 oncentration has to be practiced and perfected before meditation can begin.
 If you find that you are sitting and trying not to fall asleep for a half hour, you have only accomplished sitting and trying not to go to sleep for half an hour-and perhaps refraining from scratching your nose when it begins to itch.
 But that cannot be called meditation.
 Meditation is a transforming state of mind, really.
-A person once said to me, "Well, I concentrate my mind by reading a book, and when I'm reading, I don't hear using the yamas and niyamas as your guideline.
-Live a dynamic, a thing."
+A person once said to me, "Well, I concentrate my mind by reading a book, and when I'm reading, I don't hear a thing."
 This is not concentration, but attention, the first step to concentration.
 Concentration is thinking about one definite thing for a given length of time until you begin to understand what you are thinking about.
 What should we concentrate upon?
 Start with any solid object.
 Take your watch, for instance.
 Think about your watch.
 Think about the crystal.
 Think about the hands.
 Let your mind direct itself toward the mechanism of your watch, and then observe how your mind, after a few moments, begins to wander and play tricks on you.
 You may start thinking about alarm clocks or a noise in the street.

 Each time your concentration period is broken by a distraction, you must start all over again.
 Breathe deeply and coordinate all the energies of your body so that you are not distracted by an itch or a noise.
 Direct your awareness once again to your watch.
 Before you know it, you will be thinking about a movie you saw four weeks ago and living through all the fantasies of it again without realizing that ten minutes of your time has gone by.
 Be careful and gentle with your awareness, however.
 Bring it back to the object of your concentration in a firm, relaxed manner and say to yourself, "I am the master of my thought."
 Eventually, your awareness will begin to do just what you want it to.
+Once you are able to direct your awareness, without wavering, upon flower.
+Since the physical body and our breath have never really been disciplined in any way, we have to begin by breathing rhythmically and diaphragmatically, so that we breathe out the same number of counts as we breathe in.
+After we do this over a long period of time-and you can start now-the body becomes trained, the external nerve system becomes trained, responds, and awareness is held at attention.